Conestoga Wood Specialties

 Conestoga Wood Specialties is a manufacturer of wood doors and components for kitchen, bath and furniture, based in East Earl, Pennsylvania.
 They have five factories, located in Washington, North Carolina, and Pennsylvania, employing about 1,200 people.

 The company was founded in 1964 by brothers Norman and Samuel Hahn and several others, working from a garage in East Earl, Pennsylvania.
-The company is still owned by Norman Hahn and other members of the Hahn family.
+The company is still owned by Norman Hahn and other members of the Hahn family, who are of Pennsylvania Dutch heritage and belong to the Mennonite community.
 Anthony Hahn (son of Norman Hahn) is currently the CEO.
 One of their plants is across the road from that original garage, at 245 Reading Road.
 They later added plants in Beavertown, Pennsylvania; Darlington, Maryland (closed in late 2007); Mountain View, Arkansas (closed); Jacksonville, Arkansas (closed); Kenly, North Carolina; Kent, Washington and Tooele, Utah (closed).

 Although the company deals both with manufacturers ordering thousands of pieces at a time, and custom shops needing one-off orders, they deal only with the trade, declining retail orders.

 They are one of the largest employers of all manufacturing companies in Lancaster County, Pennsylvania.